apnadkarni/blt/man/tree.rst

 *treeName* **apply** *node* ?\ *switches* ... ?
   Runs commands for all nodes matching the criteria given by *switches* for the subtree designated by *node*.
 By default all nodes match, but you can set switches to narrow the match.
 This operation differs from **find** in two ways: 1) TCL commands can be invoked both pre- and post-traversal of a node and 2) the tree is always traversed in depth first order.

   The **-exact**, **-glob**, and **-regexp** switches indicate both what kind of pattern matching to perform and the pattern.
 By default each pattern will be compared with the node label.
 You can set more than one of these switches.
 If any of the patterns match (logical or), the node matches.
-If the **-key** switch is used, it designates the data field to be matched.
+If the **-key** switch is used, it designates the data field to be matched.  *Switches* may be any of the following.
-  The valid switches are below.

-  **-depth** *number*
+  **-depth** *numLevels*
-    Descend at most *number* (a non-negative integer) levels If *number* is "1" this means only apply the tests to the children of *node*.
+    Descend at most *numLevels* (a non-negative integer) levels.
+For example, if *numLevels* is "1", this means only test to the children of *node*.

   **-exact** *string*
-    Matches each node using *string*.
-The node must match *string* exactly.
+    Matches each node with the label *string*.

-  **-glob** *string*
+  **-glob** *pattern*
-    Test each node to *string* using global pattern matching.
+    Test each node label and *pattern* using global pattern matching.
     Matching is done in a fashion similar to that used by the C-shell.

   **-invert**
     Select non-matching nodes.
 Any node that *doesn't* match the given